Current working papers and manuscripts under review. Drafts are available upon request. For published work, see the Research page.

 Majoritarian Politics and Violence Against Caste-Based Minorities: Evidence from India

 With Devika Hazra.
-Under review at Economic Development and Cultural Change, March 2026.
+Under review at Economic Development and Cultural Change, April 2026.

 We examine whether the 2014 electoral victory of the Bharatiya Janata Party (BJP) led to an increase in crimes against Scheduled Castes in India.
 Using a difference-in-differences design and administrative data from the National Crime Records Bureau covering 36 states and union territories over 2006 to 2019, we find that states where BJP won majority vote shares in 2014 experienced roughly a 40 percent increase in Scheduled Caste atrocity rates relative to control states in the post-election period.
 The finding is robust to falsification tests with alternative post-treatment cutoffs, jackknife estimation, and alternative functional forms of the outcome variable.
 Placebo tests using broader mortality outcomes yield null results, providing little support for a general deterioration in law and order.
 Mechanism analysis identifies a statistically significant decline in chargesheeting and arrest rates specifically for Scheduled Caste crimes in treated states, consistent with weakened institutional deterrence rather than a spurious reporting effect.